glove2000/DNA-replication-group-website/research/index.md

 {% capture text %}

-*From initiation, to forks and termination*
+*From initiation, to fork direction and finally termination*

 Genomes are replicated with characteristic temporal dynamics: some regions tend to replicate early in S phase whereas others tend to replicate later.
 We have measured replication dyanamics, discovered regulatory mechanisms and determined the consequences of perturbed replication dynamics.